-ATHIOOC is the fastest growing international olive oil competition and the only international competition held in Greece.
-It has gained the respect of world-class judges and hundreds of olive oil producers from all the olive oil producing countries in the world.
-In 2021, its 6th edition takes place in Lesvos, one of the largest Aegean islands, with very important olive groves and high quality extra virgin olive oil that embodies the uniqueness of the island's native olive varieties and the value of its agricultural wealth.
+ATHIOOC is one of the fastest-growing international olive oil competitions in the world and the only one held in Greece.
+In the past five years it has gained the respect of world-class judges and producers from both hemispheres who trust it with their samples.
+In 2021 its 6th edition will take place in Lesvos, one of the largest Aegean islands, with an extensive network of olive groves and an important production of high-quality EVOO that embodies the uniqueness of the island’s native cultivars and the value of its agricultural wealth.

 Athena competition is what we mean by quality and it is one of the three or four most important in the world.

 The judging quality is really-really high and the organization is really good as well.

 Athena adds extra value to awards because it takes place in the country where olive oil comes from.

 If you win a prize you are going to sell you oil better.